csdms/best-practices/best-practices.md

 6
 ## Test code

+Note: Catch problems before they happen.

 ---

 7
 ## Write documentation

+Note: Documentation is as important as code.

 ---

 8
 ## Use libraries

+Note: Don't reinvent the wheel.

 ---

 9
 ## Script everything

+Note: Don't repeat code.

 ---